nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 #### cli/index.{http_method_lowercase}.php
 Completely the same as for `api/index.{http_method_lowercase}.php`, but for CLI.

-#### includes/css includes/html includes/js
-CSS/Web Components (Polymer elements)/JS files in these directories will be automatically included on necessary pages of website (including dependencies between components), and compressed (if was chosen in configuration)

 #### meta/install_db
 This directory contains subdirectories with files.
 Subdirectories are called the same as databases are identified in `db` parameter of `meta.json` file (see below).
 Files are called correspondingly to the names of database drivers, supported by module with extension \*.sql, for example: